ali-elzein/NNfromScratch/README.md

 # Neural Networks from Scratch in Python

-This repository simply contains my code while going over the *Neural Networks from Scratch in Python* Youtube playlist
+This repository simply contains my code while going over the *Neural Networks from Scratch in Python* Youtube playlist.

 ## Acknowledgments